top of page

 Final Thoughts for Indy Women in Tech Week

+In conclusion, as an engineer and educator, I aim to present emerging technologies in a way that helps people see themselves in STEM.
 "When girls and Black and Brown youth recognize that they belong in STEM, they are empowered to create the equitable and accessible solutions of tomorrow."

 — Dr. Carlotta Berry, NoireSTEMinist®